Authentication - Client Credentials (Command Line)

 Select the Associated User for this application.
 The Associated User should have only the privileges/permissions that are specifically necessary for the application to function.

-If this user does not exist, then it’ll have to be created by the back office administrator at your financial institution.
+If this user does not exist, then it will have to be created by the back office administrator at your financial institution.

 This will generate the Client ID necessary for the next step.